 Effects of Substance Use

-As substance use continues, veterans may find that the challenges they face become more overwhelming, leading to a downward spiral in various aspects of their lives.
+As substance use continues, veterans may find that the challenges they face overwhelming, leading to a downward spiral in their lives.
 The impact of continued drug or alcohol use can appear in several significant ways:

 Financial Problems: Increased spending on drugs or alcohol can drain savings and create a cycle of debt, leading to financial instability and possibly the inability to afford basic necessities.

 Frequent Tardiness or Absenteeism: Holding steady employment or staying involved at school can become difficult as a person’s drug use begins to affect their performance.
-Constant lateness and unexcused absences may result in disciplinary action or even being fired, further compounding stress and a sense of failure.
+Lateness and unexcused absences may result in disciplinary action or even being fired, further compounding stress and a sense of failure.

-Declining Work or School Performance: Declining memory, concentration, and decision-making can result in poor performance at work or school, not only limiting a veteran’s opportunities for advancement or success, but also affecting their self-worth.
+Declining Work or School Performance: Declining memory, concentration, and decision-making can result in poor performance, limiting career opportunities and affecting self-worth.

 Strained Relationships: Substance use causes conflict in relationships with family and friends.
 Veterans may become more withdrawn, irritable, or aggressive, leading to arguments and feeling alone or abandoned.